WolfDatka/RustSDelete/README.md

   ### Manual process:
     1. Open a terminal in the main dir ("RustSDelete") and run "cargo build --release"
-    2. Make a dir in the "C:/" called "RustSDelete" and copy or move the "RustSDelete.exe" from the "RustSDelete/target/release" dir to there.
+    2. Make a dir in the "C:" called "RustSDelete"
+    3. Copy or move the "RustSDelete.exe" from the "RustSDelete/target/release" dir -> to the "RustSDelete" at "C:"
-    3. Make a dir in the "C:/" called "SDelete" and extract the zip from the "RustSDelete/SDelete" to there.
+    4. Make a dir in the "C:/RustSDelete" dir, called "SDelete" and extract the contents of the zip from the "RustSDelete/SDelete" to there
-    4. Run the registry file in the "RustSDelete/registry" dir
+    5. Run the registry file in the "RustSDelete/registry" dir

   Try it (right click on files/folders in the file explorer and find "RustSDelete" in the context menu and click it) on files/folders you don't need or copy files and try it on thoes, if there're any issues report them or solve them I guess...
-  You can delete multiple file/folder (s) by just selecting multiple by dragging or using shift or ctrl
+  You can delete multiple file/folder (s) by just selecting multiple by dragging or using shift or ctrl !!!
+BE VERY CAREFUL, WHAT YOU DELETE IS JUST ABOUT AS UNRECOVERABLE AS THEY CAN BE !!!